 Additionally, STAYSL required an initial guess spectrum.
 The activities produced for the foils is often degenerate, where an infinite amount of spectra could provide the same end-point.
 The initial spectrum allowed for the insertion of more physics to guide the overall result.
 The initial guess spectrum utilized the MCNP-calculated neutron fluence in the HEU foil with σsys mapped from the Sampler results to the 129 group STAYSL format .

-STAYSL had several modules that are used to unfold the neutron spectrum from the calculated activities.
-The main components used in this analysis are SHIELD, SIG-PHI Calculator, and PNNL STAYSL.
-The Beam Correction factor was not used because the NIF irradiation time is much less than the half-lives of the reaction products.
-SHIELD was used to generate energy dependent neutron self-shielding factors for non-threshold reactions.
-SHIELD was not used on high energy threshold reactions because there is negligible shielding.
+STAYSL had several modules that were used to unfold the neutron spectrum from the calculated activities.
+The main components used in this analysis were SHIELD, SIG-PHI Calculator, and PNNL STAYSL.
+The Beam Correction factor was not used because the NIF irradiation time was much less than the half-lives of the reaction products.
+SHIELD was used to generate energy-dependent neutron self-shielding factors for non-threshold reactions.
+SHIELD was not used on high energy threshold reactions because there was negligible shielding.
 The SIG-PHI Calculator was used to consolidate all of the reaction information and generate gamma-ray self-shielding factors.
 The STAYSL input decks were created from these modules and the modified MCNP spectrum.
-The cross-section library utilized was the 129 group IRDFF v.1.05 library.
+The cross section library utilized was the 129 group IRDFF v.1.05 library.

 STAYSL utilizes activity information (A◦), a neutron flux, a nuclear data ma- trix (P ), and covariance matrices in the formulation of the χ2 statistic.
 The χ2 is